MultiSafepay/docs/content/faq/testing/_index.md

 read_more: "."
 logo: '/svgs/Getting started.svg'
 layout: 'faqplugins'
-short_description: "Read more about how you can test payment methods in the MultiSafepay test environment"
+short_description: "Read more about how you can test payment methods in the MultiSafepay test environment."
 ---